 This fantasy is a paperback edition was published by Ace Books on January 2, 2007 and has 278 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author that I've reviewed include In the Forests of Serre, The Bards of Bone Plain, Ombria in Shadow, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Kingfisher, Winter Rose.
+Other books by this author include In the Forests of Serre, The Bards of Bone Plain, Ombria in Shadow, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Kingfisher, Winter Rose

 Second in the contemporary Winter Rose fantasy series.
 I suspect you should read Winter Rose before this one.

 In 2007, Solstice Wood won the Mythopoeic Fantasy Award for Adult Literature.

 Shades of Charles de Lint!
 I haven’t read much McKillip yet and Solstice Wood seems very unlike what I’ve read so far…more Charles de Lint than anything.

 It’s a fascinating story of a “war” between the fey and humanity which culminates when Sylvia has to return home for her grandfather’s funeral.
 Secrets within secrets and I am so hoping that there is a #3 because there is so much possibility for their future.